Tewodros II: Conflict with Great Britain

-After Tewodros has been buried, Napier allowed his troops to loot the citadel as a punitive measure; according to historian Richard Pankhurst, "fifteen elephants and almost 200 mules were required to carry away the booty".
+After Tewodros had been buried, Napier allowed his troops to loot the citadel as a punitive measure; according to historian Richard Pankhurst, "fifteen elephants and almost 200 mules were required to carry away the booty".
 These became dispersed in museums and state collections across Europe, though some looted artifacts have been returned to Ethiopia.
 Tewodros II's family later moved the Emperor's remains to the Mahedere Selassie Monastery in his native Qwara, where they remain to this day.

 Tewodros had asked his wife, the Empress Tiruwork Wube, in the event of his death, to put his son, Prince Alemayehu, under the protection of the British.
 This decision was apparently made in fear that his life would be taken by any aspirant for the empire of Abyssinia.
-In accordance with these wishes, Alemayehu was taken to London where he was presented to Queen Victoria, who took a liking to the young boy.
+In accordance with these wishes, Alemayehu was taken to London, where he was presented to Queen Victoria, who took a liking to the young boy.
 Alemayehu later studied at Cheltenham College, the Rugby School and the Royal Military Academy Sandhurst.
-However, both the Queen and Napier were later concerned with the subsequent development of the young prince who became increasingly lonely, unhappy and depressed during this time.
+However, both the Queen and Napier were later concerned with the subsequent development of the young prince, who became increasingly lonely, unhappy and depressed during this time.
 In 1879, the prince died at the age of 19.
 He was buried near the royal chapel in Windsor with a funeral plaque placed to his memory by Queen Victoria.

 On a curious side note, many of the hostages were unhappy with Napier's demand that they leave the country.
 Several hostages argued that they had long since become alienated from their old homeland in Europe and would no longer have any chance of building a new life for their families there.
 The German observer Josef Bechtinger, who accompanied the expedition, wrote:

 Most of them, instead of thanking Providence for their final rescue – were not all happy with the new turn of events.
 They were indignant, upset, at having to leave Abyssinia.
 "What" they said, "are we supposed to do in Europe now, what are we supposed to do now with our wives and children back in our homeland – which has become alien to us?
 How are we supposed to live now among people who have [become] alien to us and whom we no longer like?
 What are we supposed to live on?

 Bechtinger reported that many of them eventually returned to their adopted country from Suez by way of Massawa.

 Following some short squabbles for the throne after his death, Tewodros II was eventually succeeded by Yohannes IV as the next Emperor of Ethiopia.